MartinRepo/FindMe/SETUP.md

 If you encounter problems:

-1. Ensure the `findu` command can run normally
+1. Ensure the `findme` command can run normally
 2. Check if the script path is correct
 3. Ensure the script has execution permission: `chmod +x auto-fortune.sh`
-4. Check language configuration file: `cat ~/.findu/config.txt`
+4. Check language configuration file: `cat ~/.findme/config.txt`